 Australia and the Republic of Korea (ROK, also known as South Korea) are strong economic, political and strategic partners with common values and interests.
 People-to-people links between the two countries are growing and make a significant contribution to the relationship.

-The ROK is Australia’s fourth largest two-way trading partner.
-Our economic relationship continues to expand with the entry into force of the Korea Australia Free Trade Agreement (KAFTA) on 12 December 2014.
+The ROK is Australia's fourth-largest two-way trading partner.
+Our economic relationship continues to be supported by the entry into force of the Korea Australia Free Trade Agreement (KAFTA) on 12 December 2014.
 Australia exports minerals, energy and travel and education services to the ROK, and imports passenger vehicles, petroleum, and electronic goods and parts.
-The investment relationship is also growing from a low base.
+Services sector trade and the investment relationship are also growing from a low base.

 An independent Korean state or group of Korean states has existed almost continuously for several millennia.
 Between its initial unification in the 7th century – from the three Kingdoms of Goguryeo, Baekje, and Silla – until 1910, Korea existed as a single independent country.
 From 1910 to 1945, the Korean Peninsula was subject to Japanese colonial rule.
 Following Japan's defeat in World War II, Korea was temporarily divided into two zones of occupation, with the United States administering the southern half of the Peninsula and the Soviet Union administering the area north of the 38th parallel.
 Initial plans to unify the Peninsula under a single government quickly dissolved due to domestic opposition and the politics of the Cold War.
 In 1948, new governments were established in each occupied zone – the ROK in the south and the Democratic People's Republic of Korea (DPRK) in the north.